R-ia/attendance_app/README.md

 - **Firebase Core**: For initializing Firebase services.
 - **Firebase Auth**: For handling authentication functionalities.
 - **GetX**: For efficient state management and navigation.
-- **Google Maps Flutter**: For embedding Google Maps into the app and displaying member locations and routes.
+- **Google Maps Flutter**: This is for embedding Google Maps into the app and displaying member locations and routes.

 ## How to Run